Houses of Cards

 At the christening, she snatches Lily from David’s arms, tells him he is a dangerous freak, and to stay away from her.
 Some of the story comes out in the church aisle, the rest in the vestry amongst only the family.
 Leanne storms out, before the part about the van accident.
 Gail turns on David, reminding him of Richard Hillman and the “love” he professed just before he tried to murder her and her children.
 David had one chance to say he had not deliberately caused the van crash.
 But instead he dug into his bag of standard excuses and accusations; you never loved me, I’ve always been second best, you tried to abort me, yada yada yada.
 David needs the same advice as Nick: use words wisely!

 It is Kylie who will suffer the greatest loss, and it is she who will not practice the hypocrisy necessary to keep the life she has made for herself.
 Nick and Gail have known enough of the facts to be aware of the slippery moral basis of their “happy families” charade.
 But as long as everyone gets what he or she wants, just sweep the nasty part under the carpet, that’s their working philosophy.
-It’s Kylie, the trailer trash part of their respectable lace-curtain home, who says what David did is not right and must be hauled out of the cesspool that is Platt morality and be examined.
+It’s Kylie, the trailer trash part of their respectable lace-curtain home, who says what David did is not right.
+That it must be hauled out of the cesspool that is Platt morality and be examined.
 She is willing to do that even if the cost is the happy ending that she had finally found.

 After watching Kylie bring everyone’s lives down around their ears, including her own, I thought Becky would be proud of her.
 Then I realized that, if they weren’t occupied with their own problems, so would Roy and Hayley.
 The moral compass for Becky, perhaps indirectly they have also become that for Kylie.